mutkuensert/AndroidSignatureExample/README.md

  * This class supports generating hardware-backed key pairs, signing data, verifying signatures, and managing KeyStore entries.
  *
  * @param alias The alias of the key entry in the KeyStore.
- * @param requireBiometricAuth Indicates if biometric authentication is required for accessing the key.
+ * @param requireBiometricAuth Indicates if strong biometric authentication is required for accessing the key.
  * @param keyAlgorithm The algorithm to be used for key generation.
 Default is EC (Elliptic Curve).
  * @param signatureAlgorithm The algorithm to be used for signing data.
 Default is "SHA256withECDSA".
  * @param keyPairProvider The provider for the KeyStore.
 Default is "AndroidKeyStore".